Breadboarding, shaping, slicing, and steelthreading solutions with AI agents

 With this in the back of my mind, I was scrolling X when I found this lengthy essay by Ryan Singer on his recent adoption of Shaping Up methodology with the use of AI agents, especially Claude Code.

 You could find the link to the article here, and what I found to be most useful was how he has baked in various skills using Claude to steer him better with the process.
 I was excited because the shaping methodology was different, and not just the usual double diamond stuff.
-Along with it, it introduces a series of nouns and verbs: shaping, problems and constraints, approaches, “slices” even, also “breadboarding”, and also “steel threads”.
-The content was quite meaty, and I felt that the best way to dive into this process was by building a toy app (or even an useful app), and see if the process holds ground.
+Along with it, it introduces a series of nouns and verbs: shaping, problems and constraints, approaches, “slices”, “breadboarding”, and “steel threads”.
+The content was quite meaty, and I felt that the best way to dive into this process was by building a toy app (or even a useful app), and see if the process holds ground.

-Antaeus was unbeatable as long as he stayed in contact with earth.
-But whenever he lifted himself of the ground, he became more an more vulnerable.
-The current fantasy to prompt something into existence might initially generate a lot of momentum, but it falls into the trap of being polished and “plausible”, but not the truth.
-What makes software real is the feedback loop with people, if not, just like Antaeus, you get lifted off the ground by Hercules, and lose all the sources of your strength.
+Antaeus was unbeatable as long as he stayed in contact with the earth.
+But whenever he lifted himself off the ground, he became more and more vulnerable.
+The current fantasy to prompt something into existence might initially generate a lot of momentum, but it falls into the trap of being “plausible”, but not true.
+What makes software real is the feedback loop with people.
+If not, just like Antaeus, you get lifted off the ground by Hercules, and lose all the sources of your strength.

 This is how my current process looks like: